Last Updated on 13 September 2024 by Cycloscope

 It is not always easy to find a place to recharge, especially if you are bikepacking in the wild.
 Of course, there are battery packs or portable solar panels that can guarantee you a few days of battery life, but… nothing compared to the life of the best GPS MTB computer, which can reach up to 72 hours in constant use.

 Another reason is that all cycling computers are fully waterproof.
-Let’s say the same can’t be told about smartphones, except or some heavy-duty models.
+Let’s say the same can’t be said about smartphones, except for some heavy-duty models.

 With a dedicated device, all the info will always be on hand: you can track your position, your average speed, your ETA, and even your cadence.

-Some of the most advanced cycling computers can also give you informations about your gears and their ratio, your heartbeat, they can even upload in real time on Strava!
+Some of the most advanced cycling computers can also give you information about your gears their ratio, and your heartbeat, they can even be uploaded in real-time on Strava!

-So, to summarize, the strengths MTB computers are:
+So, to summarize, the strengths of MTB computers are:

-Pro tip: use apps on smartphone or PC to create routes and itinerary, then import it to your GPS device to follow it.
+Pro tip: use apps on your smartphone or PC to create routes and itineraries, then import it to your GPS device to follow it.

 What Type of Rider Are You?